 P.O.
 Box 506

-Your absentee ballot must be received by the Board of Elections for your county before 7:30 PM on Election Day to be counted!
+If returning a ballot in-person, the absentee ballot must be received by your county Board of Elections no later than 7:30 PM on Election Day to be counted.

 Note: No voted ballot may be returned to a board of elections by fax or e-mail.
 If a voted ballot is returned by fax or e-mail, it will not be accepted, processed, or counted.